« back to Interior Home Improvement forum

 hi dear you can use hot water and cotton cloth to remove contract paper from dry wall .. you can also use spray named magic remover … |

 Ouch, I may be a day late for this.
 My wife bought me a wagner steamer specifically for removing wall paper.
 No chemicals, no softner, 10 times less work.
 FAR less damage to sheetrock.
 She took an hour to remove 5 square feet of wall paper badly.
 I took an hour to remove all the paper from an 8 by 11 wall almost perfectly.
-Hop it helps! -- A year into redoing my home - a year to go. |
+Hop it helps! -- Working on my home for 2 years and counting. |

 hallo,,, I thinks you can use heatgun for removing paper from wall. if you use glue in contract paper then heatgun is best for removing this….... |